 We have created the ULTIMATE what to pack for a ski trip checklist, with no stone left unturned.
 Also, since this is not festival specific, you can bookmark this blog and use it time and time again for every ski holiday.

 Ski and Snowboarding Festival Safety!

-Drinking and apres-ski is a big part of ski holidays, but even more so at ski festivals.
-You must remember basic safety to ensure an amazing experience is had by yourself and everybody around you.
+Drinking and apres-ski is a big part of a holiday on the slopes, but even more so at ski festivals.
+Remember basic safety to ensure an amazing experience is had by yourself and everybody around you.

 You are in a new and unusual environment and with new people, so always keep your wits about you.
 Always travel in pairs, never wander off into the snowy mountains alone or off course, and follow the rules – they’re there for a reason.

 Try to monitor your alcohol consumption so that you don’t ruin your following days or find yourself in any dangerous predicament.
 Eat sufficient meals throughout the day, hydrate with water and never leave your drink unattended.